 - Astrotech Technologies, Inc. ("ATI") owns and licenses the intellectual property related to the Astrotech Mass Spectrometer TechnologyTM (the "AMS Technology"). - 1st Detect Corporation ("1st Detect") is a manufacturer of explosives trace detectors capable of also detecting narcotics.
 It was developed for use at airports, cargo and other secured facilities, and borders worldwide.
-1st Detect holds an exclusive AMS Technology license from ATI for air passenger and cargo security applications. - AgLAB, Inc. ("AgLAB") is developing a series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation processes.
-AgLAB holds an exclusive AMS Technology license from ATI for agriculture applications. - BreathTech Corporation ("BreathTech") is developing a breath analysis tool to screen for volatile organic compound ("VOC") metabolites found in a person's breath that could indicate they may have a bacterial or viral infection.
+1st Detect holds an exclusive AMS Technology license from ATI for air passenger and cargo security applications. - AgLAB, Inc. ("AgLAB") is developing a series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the distillation processes.
+AgLAB holds an exclusive AMS Technology license from ATI for agriculture applications. - BreathTech Corporation ("BreathTech") is developing a breath analysis tool to screen for volatile organic compound ("VOC") metabolites found in a person's breath that could indicate a compromised condition including but not limited to a bacterial or viral infection.
 BreathTech holds an exclusive AMS Technology license from ATI for breath analysis applications.

 ATI owns and licenses the AMS Technology, the platform mass spectrometry technology originally developed by 1st Detect.
-Long recognized as the gold standard in chemical detection, mass spectrometry has historically been considered to be too costly, bulky, and cumbersome.
-In contrast, the AMS Technology has been designed to be comparatively inexpensive, small, and easy to use.
+Long recognized as the gold standard in chemical detection, mass spectrometry has historically been too costly, bulky, and cumbersome.
+In contrast, the AMS Technology has been designed to be inexpensive, smaller, and easier to use when compared to traditional mass spectrometers.
 Unlike other technologies, the AMS Technology works under ultra-high vacuum, which eliminates competing molecules, yielding higher resolution and fewer false alarms.
-The intellectual property includes 23 granted patents and one additional patent in process along with extensive trade secrets.
+The intellectual property includes 18 granted patents along with extensive trade secrets.
 With a number of diverse market opportunities for the core technology, ATI is structured to license the intellectual property for different fields of use.
 ATI currently licenses the AMS Technology to three wholly-owned subsidiaries of Astrotech on an exclusive basis, including to 1st Detect for use in the security and detection market, to AgLAB for use in the agriculture market, and to BreathTech for use in breath analysis applications.